chenshihfang/GOT/README.md

 For the GOT-10K and TrackingNet results, please refer to the public leaderboards on the official evaluation websites for both challenges under the entry named “Edit” or “GOT-Edit.”
 The NfS results follow the evaluation protocol described [here](https://github.com/visionml/pytracking/issues/400).

-- 💻 Code: More details will be updated soon.
+- 💻 Code: More details will be updated soon

-## Consider citing “GOT-Edit” if this project impresses you.
+## Consider citing “GOT-Edit” if this project impresses you

 ```
 @inproceedings{gotedit2026iclr,